 Although an undergraduate degree in economics or related disciplines is not a pre-requisite, applicants should have good quantitative skills or possess knowledge of first-year college calculus.

 Meeting Venue and Time

-Meeting Venue: HKU Main campus on Pokfulam Road or Admiralty Town Centre
+Meeting Venue: Admiralty Town Centre or Cyberport Campus

 Duration of Study

-The curriculum shall extend over a minimum of one academic year and a maximum of two academic years for full-time study, or a minimum of two academic years and a maximum of four academic years for part-time study.
-Full-time students at normal progress shall finish the programme in one academic year while part-time students shall do so in two academic years.
+The curriculum shall extend over a minimum of one academic year and a maximum of two academic years for full-time study.
+Students at normal progress shall finish the programme in one academic year.